 Benefit for income taxes.
-During the first quarter of 2002, we recorded a net tax benefit of \$268 thousand based on an updated estimate of our net tax liabilities.
-During the first quarter of 2003, there was no such benefit.
+In the first quarter of 2002, we recorded a tax benefit of \$268 thousand based on an updated estimate of our net tax liabilities.
+During the six months ended June 30, 2003 we did not record any tax benefit or provision due to the net loss recorded for the period.